Atlanta Conservatory of Music: Curriculum

 The Atlanta Conservatory of Music awarded certificates and a Bachelor of Music degree.
 The conservatory taught vocal music and orchestral musical instruments.
-It taught ear training, ensemble playing, hand culture, harmony counterpoint, music theory, musical history, sight reading, and singing, along with piano, pipe organ, voice, violin, and other string instruments.
+It taught ear training, ensemble playing, hand culture, harmony counterpoint, music theory, musical history, sight reading, and singing, along with piano, pipe organ, violin, and other string instruments.
 Its instructors provided both theoretical and practical instruction in music.
 The conservatory also taught dramatic arts, modern languages, oratory, and training for public school teachers.
 It also had a preparatory department in 1923.

 Faculty

 In 1908, German violinist Richard Schliewen von Hofen became the dean of the conservatory and the conductor of an orchestra.
 At the same time, he was a professor of violin at Cox College.
-Other faculty came from Europe and New York City, including Eta Bartholomew, organ and piano; Margarete Bartholomew, piano; Kate Blatterman, piano; Mrs. J. Lewis Brown, piano; Ethel Dupree, piano; Sara Elizabeth Eastlack, oratory and physical culture; Anna E. Hunt, violin; Anna Schwarz-Wagner, piano; Paul Schwarz Wagner, director of voice; Sara McDonald Sheridan, voice; Henry Hunter Walsh, director of piano; Fred Wedemeyer, clarient; and Charles Wurm, cornet.
+Other faculty came from Europe and New York City, including Eta Bartholomew, organ and piano; Margarete Bartholomew, piano; Kate Blatterman, piano; Mrs. J. Lewis Brown, piano; Ethel Dupree, piano; Sara Elizabeth Eastlack, oratory and physical culture; Anna E. Hunt, violin; Anna Schwarz-Wagner, piano; Paul Schwarz Wagner, director of voice; Sara McDonald Sheridan, voice; Henry Hunter Walsh, director of piano; Fred Wedemeyer, clarinet; and Charles Wurm, cornet.
 Some, such as Shliewen and Walsh, were touring musicians of notability.

 Later, Georg Linder was the conservatory's director for 27 years.
 In 1928, the school had a faculty of 21.